-Graham is a Principal Lecturer in the Department of Management, the School Learning and Teaching Manager (LTM) and a member of the School Quality Team.
+Graham is a Principal Lecturer (PL) in the Department of Management, the School Learning and Teaching Manager (LTM) and a member of the School Quality Team.

 Before joining NTU in 2012, Graham was a senior member of the Learning Institute at Queen Mary, University of London.
 Prior to that he held academic posts at Cranfield Unviersity and the University of British Columbia, Canada.
 During that time he worked extensively as a consultant leading both national and international projects.